Todd Payten: Return to North Queensland

 In the 2021 NRL season, Payten had a difficult campaign with the North Queensland side remaining cellar dwellers for most of the season – winning only seven games and finishing second last (15th).

 In 2022, the club returned to the finals series after four seasons, finishing the regular season in third and equalling a club record of 17 regular season wins.
 They ultimately fell just one game short of the Grand Final, with Payten later named the Dally M Coach of the Year.

 On 24 February 2023, Payten signed a three-year contract extension to remain as North Queensland head coach until the end of 2026.

 In the 2024 NRL season, Payten guided North Queensland back to the finals with a 5th-placed finish.
 They would be eliminated in the semi-finals by Cronulla.

 In the 2025 NRL season, North Queensland endured a difficult campaign where they finished 12th on the table.
 There was calls by some sections of the media and by fans that Payten should be relieved of his coaching duties due to North Queensland's poor performances throughout the year.

+On 20 June 2026, the North Queensland outfit announced that Payten had re-signed for a further two years.

+In round 22 of the 2026 NRL season, under Payten the Sydney Roosters defeated North Queensland 82-12 which was the first time any first grade side had posted 80 points in a match since Eastern Suburbs achieved this feat in 1935 against Canterbury.
+It was also the biggest loss in North Queensland's 31-year history.